KyleMcIntire/jamf-eks-hw/docs/Kubernetes - Homework-2.md

 helm template wordpress . -f values-eks-demo.yaml > wordpress-manifests.yaml
 ```

-- If any of the tools you used in this work are new to you, what other similar tools have you used in the past, and what differences could you describe between our tooling and your past tools?
+### If any of the tools you used in this work are new to you, what other similar tools have you used in the past, and what differences could you describe between our tooling and your past tools?

+My experience has been with AWS EKS and Helm in the past.
+These are the tools / technologies I am used to.

-- Are there any security vulnerabilities you see in your deployment?
+### Are there any security vulnerabilities you see in your deployment?
 What steps would you take to harden this deployment if you were running it in a large enterprise setting?

 **Current Security Vulnerabilities:**